Charitable organisations (institutions) and land tax

-Additionally, there must be no possibility of distribution of its profit or assets for the private benefit of its owners or members during its operation or at wind-up.
-This means, besides setting out its objects and activities, a charitable organisation’s Constitution or Memorandum of Association should contain:
+Additionally, there must be no possibility of distribution of its profits or assets for the private benefit of its owners or members during its operation or at wind-up.
+This means that besides setting out its objectives and activities, a charitable organisation’s constitution or memorandum of association should contain:

 - A clause expressly prohibiting the distribution of any surplus funds, whether income or capital, to its members, and

 - A wind-up clause which provides that in the event of a wind-up, surplus assets will be passed on to another charitable organisation and will not be distributed to any members of either the original or substitute charitable organisation.

 Step-by-step instructions are available to assist charitable organisations when applying for a land tax exemption or concession.

 The charitable organisation should pay any land tax liability which is due for payment in full or by instalment while the exemption application is being determined.